Vaelatern/simple-deploy/README.md

 Running a task every few minutes is a solved problem on Linux in so many ways, so with this script already written and available, you can get going much faster.

+What if you need to execute something every update, such as an rsync, or re-triggering a build + deploy run?
+Set a hook here to do that.